 Look I’ve tried special detergents and I used the recommended amount.
 I did my research and all that jazz.
 I found that these detergents just didn’t cut it.
 My diapers still smelled and they had a odd residue build up.
 And before you jump to conclusions, no I don’t use fabric softener at all.

-So what detergent do I use and have been using for almost a year without ONE SINGLE problem?
+So what detergent do I use and have been using for over a year without ONE SINGLE problem?
 Tide Powder Original.
 Yep, you heard that right.
 Good ol’ Tide.
 Let me tell you I have never had an issue with stink.
 Use the RIGHT amount, too.
 Not half like some people have been saying.
 I promise you using the RIGHT amount will NOT ruin your diapers.
 In fact using half will ruin your diapers.
 They will end up stinking.

 Make sure to read your cloth diaper washing instructions!
 Some wash in warm others in hot.
 To be honest I wash all of mine on hot.
 A good hot rinse will wash the smell away.
 So I am going to break down my washing routine for you!
 Hopefully it will give you some insight.
 I will also through in some tips and tricks.